The Camel Saloon invites original and previously unpublished poetry.

-(2) Poems about cats; allusions to cats; or mention of same;
+(2) Poems about cats; allusions to cats; or mention of, or allusion to, same;

 (3) Poems that conclude by asking a question;

 (6) Pithy thoughts or aphorisms of a few lines masquerading as a poem.

 On poems about the 1960s, the War in Vietnam, and all related personages and events, the Saloon prefers to let the dead rest in peace, and for the ghosts to speak for themselves.